kikito/middleclass/README.md

 The public functions `instanceOf`, `subclassOf` and `includes` have been replaced by `Object.isInstanceOf`, `Object.static.isSubclassOf` and `Object.static.includes`.

-Before:
+Prior to 3.x:

     instanceOf(MyClass, obj)
     subclassOf(Object, aClass)
     includes(aMixin, aClass)

-After:
+Since 3.x:

     obj:isInstanceOf(MyClass)
     aClass:isSubclassOf(Object)
     aClass:includes(aMixin)

-The previous code will throw an error if `obj` is not an object, or if `aClass` is not a class (since they will not implement `isInstanceOf`, `isSubclassOf` or `includes`).
+The 3.x code snippet will throw an error if `obj` is not an object, or if `aClass` is not a class (since they will not implement `isInstanceOf`, `isSubclassOf` or `includes`).
-If you are unsure of wether `obj` and `aClass` are an object or a class, you can use the methods in `Object`.
+If you are unsure of whether `obj` and `aClass` are an object or a class, you can use the methods in `Object`.
 They are prepared to work with random types, not just classes and instances:

     Object.isInstanceOf(obj, MyClass)
     Object.isSubclassOf(aClass, Object)
     Object.includes(aClass, aMixin)

 Notice that the parameter order is not the same now as it was in 2.x.
-Also note the change in naming: `isInstanceOf` instead of `istanceOf`, and `isSubclassOf` instead of `subclassOf`.
+Also note the change in naming: `isInstanceOf` instead of `instanceOf`, and `isSubclassOf` instead of `subclassOf`.